 experience they will be able to visit the Mill and experience the “living history” that is the Butte Creek Mill.

 When will the Mill be rebuilt and operational?
-Contingent on funding, the Butte Creek Mill is scheduled to open in Spring 2019.
+Contingent on funding, the Butte Creek Mill is hoping to partially open in late 2021.

 Who owns the water rights?
 The 1872 water rights associated with powering the Mill are very significant to this project, not only for their use in powering the Mill but also for the environmental impact they have on the Little Butte Creek, Rogue River and surrounding area.
 The Mill has a non-consumptive water right which means that we do not actually “use” the water, like someone who